azheng106/crsim/README.md

    passive (~8% vs heuristic), while the *same policy sampled* scores ~35–40%.
 Fixed the evaluator to sample for stochastic policies.

-The takeaway that generalizes: **measure behaviour, not just win rate, and change one variable at a time** — the spend-penalty experiment is what turned "the agent is bad" into the specific, correct diagnosis "this is an exploration problem."
+The takeaway that generalizes: **measure behavior, not just win rate, and change one variable at a time** — the spend-penalty experiment is what turned "the agent is bad" into the specific, correct diagnosis "this is an exploration problem."

-## Notes & next steps

-PPO clears the elixir-dumping trap but doesn't yet *beat* the heuristic outright — a genuinely strong bar.
-The most promising remaining levers:
-- **Exact placement as a learned output** instead of the fixed lane×depth grid — the coarse action space likely caps execution quality more than the algorithm now does.
-- A **larger opponent pool** (frozen past selves, not just the heuristic) to harden the self-play policy against diverse strategies.
-- King-damage-weighted reward and longer training.

-The scaffolding (environment, reward, encoder, all three agents, self-play/opponent-pool training) is algorithm-agnostic, so these are localized changes rather than rewrites.